Karoo: Great Karoo

-Little Karoo
+Klein Karoo

 This area was explored by European settlers in the late 17th century, who encountered the Khoisan people as the original inhabitants of this area.
 The latter called the Swartberg Mountains kango meaning "a place rich in water".
 The Cango Caves in the Swartberg Mountains are named after this Khoisan word.

-The Little Karoo, and especially Oudtshoorn, became synonymous with the ostrich-feather industry in the 1880s.
+The Klein Karoo, and especially Oudtshoorn, became synonymous with the ostrich-feather industry in the 1880s.
 The resulting "feather millionaires" built Victorian "Feather Palaces" all over town, using the red rocks belonging to the Enon Conglomerate, and related Kirkwood Formation, to build them.
 These grand red palaces and other buildings in Oudtshoorn can still be admired today.

-A railway line was built to connect Calitzdorp and Oudtshoorn, to Willowmore and from there, via Klipplaat, to Port Elizabeth, from where the ostrich feathers from the Little Karoo’s ostrich farms could be exported to Europe.
+A railway line was built to connect Calitzdorp and Oudtshoorn, to Willowmore and from there, via Klipplaat, to Port Elizabeth, from where the ostrich feathers from the Klein Karoo's ostrich farms could be exported to Europe.
 That line is no longer in use today.

 The Swartberg Pass was built, with convict labor, between 1881 and 1888 by Thomas Bain, son of the famous Andrew Geddes Bain, who built Bain's Kloof Pass and many others in the Western Cape.
 The main motivation for building the pass was to provide an all-weather road connection between the southern Great Karoo, and Oudtshoorn (and from there to the sea).
 The two alternative roads, through the Meiringspoort and the Seweweekspoort defiles, were subject to periodic flooding, after heavy thunderstorms in the Great Karoo.
 The Swartberg Pass is not tarred and can be treacherously slippery after rain.
 It also becomes impassable after heavy snowfalls on the mountain, a not infrequent occurrence in winter.

 Karoo in literature

+Writer Olive Schreiner's internationally acclaimed novel The Story of an African Farm described life in the Karoo and detailed its landscapes, flora and fauna.

 Poet Thomas Hardy wrote of the Karoo in his 1899 poem "Drummer Hodge" (or "The Dead Drummer").

+Robert W. Service, in his poem "The Younger Son", imagines an emigrant at the end of a hard day: "A snow-peak of the Winterberg in crimson splendor gleams/The shadow deepens down on the karroo."

 Rudyard Kipling, in his 1901 poem "Bridge-Guard in the Karroo", evoked the loneliness experienced by blockhouse soldiers at Ketting station on the Dwyka River while guarding the Karoo railway track, a lifeline during the South African War.